Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Operation Mosssturm.md

 - Please tweak the Survival Panel MCM only if you are not satisfied with our Setup.
 We made it waaaaaaay less annoying then Vanilla, and by that i mean it.
 Only fiddle with it if you want to have Increased Needs.

+- Vault 111 , right where the Elevator is, is a Sliver chest behind a Fallen Tree.
+It has the Univeral Workbench Items.
+Please get them they will help you with Ammo Crafting, Outfit crafting and accessing Modded Guns/Armors that cannot be found in the World.

 ## Warning: For the CRP Overhaul

 - Never move any of the Plugins!